Five Factors That Affect the Cost of Your Cabinet Doors

 However, the price will change if the inside profile change also affects the door style.
 For example, if the new profile you select is a mitered profile, then the door style changes from cope and stick to mitered.
 Door style changes fall under the next section.

 An infographic showing different inside profiles for different cabinet door styles.
+Changing the inside profile doesn't affect the cost of your cabinet doors as long as the door style doesn't change.

 Inside Profile